-- 6. In the Source Art menu, select the layer from which you want the matte created: Line Art or Colour Art. - 7.
-In the Destination Art menu, select the layer on which you want the matte to be created: Line Art or Colour Art. - 8.
+- 6. In the Source Art menu, select the layer from which you want the matte created: Line Art, Colour Art, Underlay or Overlay. - 7.
+In the Destination Art menu, select the layer on which you want the matte to be created: Line Art, Colour Art, Underlay or Overlay. - 8.
 If you already have artwork on the destination layer and you want the content to be deleted before the matte is added into it, select the Clear Destination Art First option. - 9.
 If you want the contour of your lines to be copied as invisible lines in your matte drawing (in case you ever need to keep them for later), select the Copy Stroke in Destination option. - 10.
 Click OK.